-Students are required to take a total of 30 credit hours before graduating.
-At least 18 of these hours must be in content coursework and at least 3 hours of research or intervention practicum are required.
-Graduate students are expected to enroll in 9 credit hours per semester.
+Graduate students in the online program are required to take a total of 33 credit hours before graduating.
+At least 27 of these hours must be in content coursework, and at least 6 hours of clinical or research capstone practicum are required, with minimally 4 hours of clinical practicum.
+Students typically enroll in at least 7 credits each fall/spring semester, and at least 5 credits in the summer semester.
 The department Master's course requirements are offered in the following timeline: